goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 <h2 name="179">179.
 ComponentDidUpdate vs ComponentDidMount</h2>

 - Let's quickly make sure that we understand why the component is not working as we would expect.
-- Here is a flow diagram explains why the component is not properly fetching the list of `Todos` anytime we click on that `Todos` with button.
+- Here are steps explain why the component is not properly fetching the list of `Todos` anytime we click on that `Todos` with button.
   - App component created, initializes state `resource` of `posts`
   - App renders `ResourceList`
   - `ResourceList`'s `componentDidMount` called, fetches posts